-Concerns and Opportunities and Interventions Risks of

-Priorities Constraints intervention

-Deforestation Presence of To prepare feasibility Dependence upon

-impacts on economy biodiversity eco- studies and project aid agencies and banand society. system is of interest proposals for funding and king institutions.

-Progressive for funding agencies. submit to interested C

-disappearance of the donors.

-flooded forest in the

-neighboring Tonle The unique To map and delineate

-Sap Basin is a serious ecosystem able to which areas are to be

-threat for fish provide substantial preserved and which are

-reproduction and and diverse resources allowed to be developed

-refuge where large to insure quality and to demarcate and

-numbers of people livelihoods. patrol those areas

-draw upon fishery designated for

-resources for a high Strong conflict of preservation.

-proportion of their interests.
-Weak local Over-exploitation of

-subsistence and governance.
-To develop alternative natural resources at

-income needs. sources of income and the expense of the

-Flooded forest pays employment for people environment.

-the highest tribute to responsible for degrading

-this depredation: flooded forest.
-To what

-34% extent is this deforestation

-industrial interasts who

-co opt local people to

-develop the area and

-those who live above the

-road coming down to farm

-in the flooded forest in the

-dry season?
-If the latter.

-then

-development/improvement

-of the upper areas will

-contribute to reducing

-pressure.

-To appeal to the highest

-powers to prevail upon

-them to reduce these

-activities and support the

-preservation of the

-remaining area.
-Another

-option is to publicize the

-problem so that public

-support is gained and T

-pressure placed on these Long process

-1 interests.
-1
+Concerns and Opportunities and Interventions Risks of Concerns and Priorities Deforestation impacts on economy and society.
+Progressive disappearance of the flooded forest in the neighboring Tonle Sap Basin is a serious threat for fish reproduction and refuge where large numbers of people draw upon fishery resources for a high proportion of their Opportunities and Constraints Presence of biodiversity eco- system is of interest for funding agencies.
+The unique ecosystem able to provide substantial and diverse resources to insure quality livelihoods.
+Strong conflict of interests.
+Weak local Interventions To prepare feasibility studies and project proposals for funding and submit to interested donors.
+To map and delineate which areas are to be preserved and which are allowed to be developed and to demarcate and patrol those areas designated for preservation.
+Risks of intervention Dependence upon aid agencies and ban- king institutions. proportion of their subsistence and income needs.
+Flooded forest pays the highest tribute to this depredation: 54% interests.
+Weak local governance.
+To develop alternative sources of income and employment for people responsible for degrading flooded forest.
+To what extent is this deforestation caused by outsiders (i.e. industrial interests who co-opt local people to develop the area, and those who live above the road coming down to farm in the flooded forest in the dry season?
+If the latter, then development/improvement of the upper areas will contribute to reducing pressure.
+To appeal to the highest powers to prevail upon them to reduce these activities and support the preservation of the remaining area.
+Another option is to publicize the problem so that public support is gained and pressure placed on these Over-exploitation of natural resources at the expense of the environment. problem so that public Long process

-Concerns and Opportunities and Interventions Risks of Priorities Constraints intervention Industrial and anarchic exploitation are main causes of this depredation.
+Concerns and Priorities Opportunities and Constraints Interventions Risks of intervention Industrial and anarchic exploitation are main causes of this depredation.
 Enforcement of regulatory framework is challenged by impunity and highly profitable practices.
 Capacity building and awareness raising on the issue.
 Long process Decline of fishery resources is of great concern.
 Current captures contain hardly any large fish and was strongly Weak legal framework in Fishery Resources management and development.
 To strengthen legal framework in fisheries resource management.
 The long process does not fit with immediate individual interest. dominated by small fish.
 Every year, between 1987 and 1993, the average area of eco-system which support fresh water capture fish has declined 9.7% equivalent to 30,150 ha.
 Weak local governance.
 Lack of government resources to conduct research and recommend measures.
 To build capacity through "learning by doing", thus this intervention could best be combined with the intervention requesting assistance from the outside aid agencies as a means of addressing the core issues in a capacity-building and participatory manner.
-Capacity building and awareness raising on the awareness raising on the issue.
+Capacity building and awareness raising on the issue.
 Others who might be targeted include those who are damaging the resources as a whole, such as China (dam building on the upper Lancang/Mekong), those engaging in destructive fishing practices such as using illegal gears and explosive/electrical fishing.
 It is best to formulate the problem and idea to solve it prior to approaching aid agencies in order to maintain more input and control of the solution.
 Dependence on aid agencies.
 Overlapping mandate of acting institutions To clarify respective mandates.
 Conflict of interests.